borntyping/python-dice/README.rst

 dice
 ====

-A command line tool and library for parsing and evaluating dice expressions.
+A library for parsing and evaluating dice notation.

 Licence
 =======